Harrison1/Foundation-Site/README.md

 Game site based off Foundation's e-commerce template.
-This site will soon be converted to react.
+Built with foundation and react

 images are lazy loaded in with jquery lazy load.